oRocket/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword #A script that displays all the lines in the file /etc/passwd that do not contain the pattern "bin".
 18-letteronly #A script that displays all lines of the file /etc/ssh/sshd_config starting with a letter.
 19-AZ #A script that replace all characters A and C from input to z and e respectively.
+20-hiago #A script that removes all letters c and C from input.